-For example according to the late Buckmaster in his book: "They fought alone."
-Violette and another resistance agent had been corned outside Salon-la-Tour by the elite advancing Hermann Goering Division, but in fact they were elsewhere.
-It was, however, the Das Reich 2nd Panzer Division, who were then on a slow crawl from the south of France to Normandy to resist further allied beach landings.
-As Max Hastings writes it was Violette Szabo's bad luck to cross their advancing path, and he maybe correct in this assumption.
+For example according to the late Buckmaster in his book: “They fought alone.”
+Violette and another resistance agent had been corned outside Salon-la-Tour by the elite advancing Hermann Goering Division, but in fact, they were elsewhere.
+It was, however, the Das Reich 2nd Panzer Division, who was then on a slow crawl from the south of France to Normandy to resist further allied beach landings.
+As Max Hastings writes it was Violette Szabo’s bad luck to cross their advancing path, and he may be correct in this assumption.

-In the 1958 film Violette is seen desperately holding back the German attacks and then later discovers that her sten gun is empty or has jammed, because of this confusion she will eventually surrender after being wounded in the left arm as well.
-She seems to have been rather well treated after being detained and even being offered a cigarette (in the film) and complimented by the officer on her marksmanship.
+In the 1958 film, Violette is seen desperately holding back the German attacks and then later discovers that her stern gun is empty or has jammed, because of this confusion she will eventually surrender after being wounded in the left arm as well.
+She seems to have been rather well treated after being detained and even being offered a cigarette (in the film) and complemented by the officer on her marksmanship.

 Later it is reported that: “She was treated with great politeness and supplied with clean clothes.”
 Which does seem rather unusual knowing the brutality the SS used against complete villager’s who resisted or hindered their mission.
 The Czech town of Lidice is a case in point.
 And again it’s the distinguished author and historian Max Hastings who further comments in his book Das Reich that: “The Germans were entitled to execute Violette Szabo or any other SOE agent who fell into their hands.”

-After her capture it seems Violette Sazabo was tortured, starved and humiliated during her imprisonment.
-And in the manner of her death either by the rope or bullet there is also some confusion here.
-However, one witness from Guernsey later wrote of the three agents and their condition when she witnessed their pitiful condition: "They were in rags, their faces black with dirt and their hair matted, they were starving.
-They had been tortured."
+After her capture, it seems Violette Szabo was tortured, starved and humiliated during her imprisonment.
+And in the manner of her death either by the rope or bullet, there is also some confusion here.
+However, one witness from Guernsey later wrote of the three agents and their condition when she witnessed their pitiful condition: “They were in rags, their faces black with dirt and their hair matted, they were starving.
+They had been tortured.”
 No doubt there it seems from this lady on what she looked upon in the camp.

 Violette Szabo and the other SOE agents were murdered in Ravensbruck Women’s Camp on the 5th February 1945.
 Then she with the other women’s dead bodies were incinerated.
 (We can only hope that they were indeed clinically dead and in the case of Noor Khan the evidence of her final hours suggest that she may have been partially alive before being lifted into the ovens in Dachau!)
 Violette Szabo was 23-years-old.

-Today you can watch a film of her life and even purchase three books concerning her achievements.
-Also on display to the public is a blue plaque now seen at her house in Stockwell London, and in the town centre a imposing mural is also on display, as well as a plate in the Lambeth Town Hall.
+Today you can watch a film about her life and even purchase three books concerning her achievements.
+Also on display to the public is a blue plaque now seen at her house in Stockwell London, and in the town centre, an imposing mural is also on display, as well as a plate in the Lambeth Town Hall.

 Her face also adorns a memorial stamp, as well as a scholarship from the RCM that is offered in memory of her, and if you wish you can purchase a Brixton 20 pound note or a beer tap cover (very tacky.)